 How to Book a Mover

-Preparing appliances for moving is very simple task, if it's done correctly.
+Preparing appliances for moving is a very simple task if it's done correctly.
 Some movers require that all major appliances are prepared before they arrive at your location and some will prepare major appliances for you.

 Preparing and Moving Appliances